-DATED: NOVEMBER 19, 2020
+DATED: DECEMBER 14, 2020

-The Assembly Appropriations Committee reports favorably Assembly Bill No. 21, with committee amendments.
+The Senate Judiciary Committee reports favorably and with committee amendments the First Reprint of Senate Bill No. 21.

 This bill, as amended, titled the "New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act," primarily concerns the development, regulation, and enforcement of activities associated with the personal use of products that contain useable cannabis or cannabis resin (the terms provided to distinguish the legalized products from unlawful marijuana or hashish) by persons 21 years of age or older.
 This would be accomplished through the expansion of the scope and duties of the Cannabis Regulatory Commission, created by P.L.2019, c.153 (C.24:6I-5.1 et al.) to oversee the State's medical cannabis program, which is primarily set forth in the "Jake Honig Compassionate Use Medical Cannabis Act," P.L.2009, c.307 (C.24:6I-1 et al.).